prototype-php/prototype/docs/serializer.md

 ### Repeated

-To indicate that a field is repeated, it is not enough to say that it is of type `array`, you have to specify `list<T>` via phpdoc, where `T` is any type (object, enum, scalar) except map and list, as protobuf requires.
+To indicate that a field is repeated, it is not enough to say that it is of type `array`, you have to specify `list<T>` or `iterable<T>` via phpdoc, where `T` is any type (object, enum, scalar) except map and list, as protobuf requires.

 ```php
 <?php